ktarbet/ktarbet.github.io/horse/valdez.md

   * When changing direction turn your horse into the center (this keeps you eye on the judge)
   * Backing up a horse keep your eyes forward on the judge or ring steward.
   * reverse means to reverse and stop   reverse at the trot, walk, etc means to keep gait at the reverse and keep going
-  * Legs back, shoulders back, head up, etc - should be seen at all times watch posture in transitions
+  * Legs back, shoulders back, head up,toes in,  etc - should be seen at all times watch posture in transitions
   * when backing pull to your belly button keep posture
   * if riding with one hand keep your hand on your thigh or in a fist in front of your belly button
   * he's used incorrect lead for tiebreaker at anohter fair so practice both- well trained horses can do both.